Browser games are awesome for killing spare time, and, above all, they don’t require you to have a fancy gaming PC or console.

 Also known as the Wikipedia race, The Wiki Game sees you attempting to reach a specific Wikipedia entry by clicking through articles connected to a random starting wiki page.
 The goal is to navigate through each page and find related topics until you arrive at the desired article.
 The game can also be improved using numerous modifiers, such as restricting the amount of time or clicks players are allowed.

-While you can play The Wiki Game completely solo, it’s a lot more fun if you have a second player whose job is to select your starting and target articles.
+While you are able to play The Wiki Game completely solo, it’s a lot more fun if you have a second player whose job is to select your starting and target articles.
 You can also take turns playing and see who can finish the fastest or in the least number of clicks.
 If you’re a fan of puzzle games or simply like learning about new things, this is a great browser game to do just that.

-Despite its minimalist art style, Linerider is a surprisingly robust browser game where players can draw lines using their mouse that then get converted into paths for a sledder.
+Despite its minimalist art style, Linerider is a surprisingly robust browser game where players can draw lines using their mouse that then gets converted into paths for a sledder.
 What really sets it apart from other games is the presence of simulated physics, which allows you to create one of a kind levels that take into account the sled’s speed and positioning.

 Over the years, Linerider has received numerous features, namely the ability to share creations with other players online and load them into your browser.
 Additionally, the game’s tools have been expanded to now include the option to use two sledders at a time as well as place trapdoors and deceleration lines throughout levels.